 - many of the canals still exist but are underground

 How to do it: Bars and restaurants seemed over-priced with poor service, which you can easily predict just by looking at how popular the area is.
-I therefore can’t recommend any of the bars I tried.
-I did, however, strike lucky with a restaurant for dinner – Cartoccio.
+Look for happy people and cleared dinner plates as a sign of a good place to stop.

 33. Take a boat trip on Navigli canal

 If I’d done more planning/had more time/both, I would have preferred to take a boat trip along the Navigli canal instead of the disappointing bar hopping I did.
-How to do it: You can book a boat trip for just €12 with the local canal cruise company here.
+How to do it: You can book aboat trip for just €12 with the local canal cruise company.

 34. Visit Milan’s Vertical Forest – Bosca Vertigo

 There’s little other reason to visit this suburban side of Milan beyond the forest building that towers into Milan’s skyline.
 Still, it’s definitely worth the trip.
-Just ask Instagram – it’s one of the top things to do in Milan.
+Just ask Instagram.
 How to do it: Bosco Verticale is in the Porta Nuova area of Milan.
 Take the Metro to Isola or Garibaldi F.S..
 You can find out more here.
 Not got time?
 Check out the drone footage of Bosca Vertigo here.

 35. Try experimental gelato at Gelato Libre